Sorting UTF-8 strings in PHP

 Getting and setting LC_COLLATE value

-Type man locale in terminal console for more info about locale, and man locale -av for detailed listing of what's currently installed on your system.
+For Linux based distribution like Debian, type man locale in your terminal console to obtain more information about locale, or man locale -av for detailed listing of locales installed on your system.

-LC_LOCALE is frequently set to C (under this default mode, collation is done in strict numeric order), which is fine for ASCII but not for multi-byte encoding like UTF-8.
+Sometimes LC_LOCALE is set to C (under this default mode, collation is done in strict numeric order), which is fine for ASCII character set but not for multi-byte encoding like UTF-8.

 Finding current LC_COLLATE locale value: